 It’s never too late to get vaccinated during flu season; however, for the best chance of being protected from start to finish, aim to get your flu shot by the end of October.
 Since it takes about two weeks for your body to develop antibodies against the flu virus, it’s important to be fully protected before flu season is in full swing.
 If you haven’t been vaccinated yet, make it a priority.

 Even after getting vaccinated, there is still a chance of contracting the flu.
-Be mindful of these day-to-day preventive steps to reduce your risk even further:
+Here are some day-to-day preventive steps to reduce your risk of getting the flu:

 Don’t wait to vaccinate